 Using a public health approach to address this problem works.

-From 2000 to 2014, Utah has experienced a nearly 400% increase in deaths from the misuse and abuse of prescription drugs (3, 4).
-Utah saw significant decreases in prescription opioid deaths from 2007 to 2010, when the Utah Department of Health received state funding to address this issue; a 28% decrease in the number of prescription opioid deaths in the state.
-However, in the time since that funding expired, there has been a nearly 27% increase in these deaths (3).
-Evidence supports that a sustainable, comprehensive public health approach will result in significant decreases in preventable drug overdose deaths and save at least 50 lives each year in Utah.
+From 2000 to 2015, Utah has experienced a nearly 400% increase in deaths from the misuse and abuse of prescription drugs (3, 4).
+In response to this, the Utah Department of Health was awarded state funding to address the opidemic.
+Since then, Utah has seen a significant decrease in prescription opioid deaths.
+However, an increase in heroin related deaths has significantly increased.
+Utah Department of Health dispensing of naloxone under the standing order, as well as increased efforts to distribute free Narcan ® to community clinics, substance use treatment facilities, syringe exchange programs, methadone clinics, and community organizations, has contributed to saving lives since 2016.
+Evidence supports that a sustainable, comprehensive public health approach results in significant decreases in preventable opioid overdose deaths and save lives each year in Utah.

-In Utah, the top five circumstances observed in prescription opioid deaths were (3):
+In Utah, the top five circumstances observed in prescription opioid-related deaths were (3):

 - 65% substance abuse problem (Substance abuse problems include those in which the individual was noted as using illegal drugs, abusing prescription medications, or regularly using inhalants at the time of death.)

 - 62% diagnosed mental illness

 - 61% physical health problem

 - 16% history of alcohol dependence or problem

 - Pale face, blue lips/fingernails